PartialLogo

 The incident, which occurred in June, was filmed and subsequently widely shared on social media.
 The referrals committee labelled the trainer's conduct as "grossly negligent" and "injurious to the good reputation of the sport".

-Hanlon appealed against the decision and put it to the appeals body that the referrals committee made an error in principle that his breach of Rule 272, which relates to conduct prejudicial to the integrity, proper conduct or good reputation of horseracing, could not be met with the imposition of a financial penalty.
-The fine, however, was upheld.
+Hanlon, in appealing against the original decision, put it to the appeals body that the referrals committee made an error in principle and that his breach of rule 272, which relates to conduct prejudicial to the integrity, proper conduct or good reputation of horseracing, could be sufficiently dealt with by the imposition of a financial penalty.
+This was rejected as the appeals body asserted that his "conduct passed the threshold of attracting only a financial penalty" and upheld the original fine.

 He also argued that the ten-month sanction was "unduly harsh" and "failed to adequately take account of the differences between this and other similar cases dealing with post mortem equine events".